arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 ### In progress data contributors

-Thank you for agreeing to contribute your data, all contributed research data will be arranged in the Project Template structure.
-This module describes all sections of the project template structure, what data goes in each section, and give examples of research data arranged in the template.
+Thank you for agreeing to contribute your data, all contributed research data will be arranged in CHOP's Project Template structure.
+This module describes all sections of the project template structure, what data goes in each section, and shows examples of research data arranged in the template.

 This module can be used as a reference while you navigate the archiving process, please reach out to the Digital Archivist if you have further questions.
 Please share this module with others on your research team involved with preparing the data contribution, or other researchers that may be interested in archiving data with Arcus.

 ### Future data contributors

-This module is an overview of CHOP's Project Template Directory structure, all contributed data is aranged in this structure for archiving in Arcus.
+This module is an overview of CHOP's Project Template structure, all contributed data is aranged in this structure for archiving in Arcus.
 The Project Template is useful at all stages of research, we suggest implementing it as early as possible in your research as it provides a shared, documented framework for organizing a research effort.

-We are happy to meet with researchers at all phases of research for research data management consultations and planning for future archival contributions.
+Arcus's Library Science team is happy to meet with researchers at all phases of research for research data management consultations and planning for future archival contributions.
 This includes early in your research project, as we can help set up a project template file directory structure for storing data and recommend metadata and organization best practices.
 In addition to this module, there are additional data management resources available on CHOP’s [Arcus resources page](https://www.research.chop.edu/applications/arcus/resources).

 If after viewing this module, you are prepared to archive data with Arcus, please fill out [the following request](https://pm.arcus.chop.edu/servicedesk/customer/portal/6/create/256) to start the process.

 ### Arcus Lab Users

 The Project Template is added to all Arcus Scientific Computing Labs (Arcus Lab), so all you have to do is set up your workflows to conform to the template.
-This module describes all sections of the project template structure, what data goes in each section, and give examples of Arcus lab research data arranged in the template.
+This module describes all sections of the project template structure, what data goes in each section, and shows examples of research data arranged in the template.

 As part of the Arcus Lab deployment, your team should have received a Project Template orientation by a member of the Library Science team.
 If you missed the orientation, or need a refresher on the orientation, please see this [video of the orientation](https://www.youtube.com/watch?v=YJvA_cryI1s).
 Much of the content covered in the video is also in this module.